I'm so glad you're here.

 I am a qualified yoga teacher, art therapist, counsellor, and social worker.
 I hold a Master of Social Work from The University of Sydney; a Graduate Diploma in Art Therapy from La Trobe University, Melbourne; and a bachelor of visual arts from the University of Sydney.
 My professional experience includes running therapeutic group-work and 1:1 counselling in the fields of disabilities; adult mental health; child and adolescent mental health; addiction treatment, and eating disorder recovery.
 I also develop professional development programs, sit on the national leadership committee, and facilitate courses, for social justice organisation Off The Mat Into The World, and am a community partner of the international Yoga and Body Image Coalition.
 My therapy experience includes Dialectical Behavioural Therapy (DBT) skills training with method founder Marsha Linehan; facilitating DBT skills groups for adolescents with CAYMHS, Illawarra, as well as training in Family-Based Treatment (FBT/Maudsley) for anorexia nervosa, and facilitating recovery programs with The Butterfly Foundation.
 This eclectic range of training and work has led me to supportive and leadership roles in a diverse range of adult mental health; community health; creative arts; individual counselling; communications, and international development settings.

 Alongside my creative and academic studies, I have continued to be an active student of several yoga traditions over the last twenty years, as well as a facilitator on a number of yoga teacher trainings around Australia and internationally.
 I have studied multiple yoga teacher trainings, including a 2-year 500 hour training at Nature Care College in Sydney, 200 hours with the School Of Sacred Arts, and 150 hours in ZenThai Flow.
 I am qualified to teach in the styles of hatha, Viniyoga, vinyasa flow, ZenThai flow, and yin yoga.
 I spent most of 2013 coordinating a nonprofit yoga studio in Phnom Penh, Cambodia, raising funds for Krama Yoga NGO, a program offering trauma-sensitive yoga for more than 300 at-risk Cambodian youth every month.
 I also bring to my work a background of formal and informal studies in yoga therapy, ayurveda, mindfulness, trauma-aware yoga and yoga philosophy.
 Thanks to the role yoga has played in my own journey, I bring a diverse, open-hearted, and candid presence to my teaching, activism and creative practices, to facilitate spaces for personal healing and collective social change.
-I am presently writing my first book, based on the principles of Body Love Yoga.

 “Worthiness doesn't have prerequisites.”Brene Brown